Pressure from The Ivors Academy helps save Cardiff University’s School of Music

 Since the campaign launch at a reception in the House of Commons, we have continued to raise significant concerns.
 These include ACE’s National Portfolio Organisation decisions and the BBC’s announcement of a 20% funding cut to its English orchestras and plans to close the BBC Singers, which was paused after pressure from The Ivors Academy and our partners across the classical community.

-We are now working with colleagues across the sector to develop a shared position and a clear set of asks to Government, funders and the BBC.
+We are now working with colleagues across the sector to develop a shared position and a clear set of asks to the Government, funders and the BBC.
 Our goal is to protect the infrastructure that composers rely on and to ensure a thriving future for music in the UK.